 - Step 7 > Find the appropriate spot for your Whiskey Business Setup;

-- Step 8 > Recruit employee to start a whiskey business;
+- Step 8 > Recruit employees to start a whiskey business;

-- Step 9 > Create Unique Brand of your whiskey business;
+- Step 9 > Create a Unique Brand for your whiskey business;

 - Step 10 > Buy Equipment to start production of whiskey;